 Customer Service: They both enable customers to solve issues quickly either through online resources, web chat, or via phone.

-Customer Satisfaction: Fios scored highest in customer satisfaction in both ACSI and J.D.
-Power reports.
+Customer Satisfaction: Fios scored highest in customer satisfaction according to ACSI studies.

 Price: Both companies offer a range of products with very similar pricing.

 Installation: The installation process with Fios can take up to 6 hours, while Xfinity can be installed in less than an hour.